Latest stories

 Evolution

 Evolution is the process by which populations of living organisms change over time through the inheritance of changes in their genetic material.
-The theory of evolution is one of the central concepts in biology and has been supported by evidence from many fields of study including paleontology, comparative anatomy, molecular biology, and genetics.
-The History […] More
+As a fundamental concept in biology, the theory of evolution is backed by extensive evidence from various scientific fields, including paleontology, comparative anatomy, molecular biology, and genetics.
+The History of Evolutionary Thought The […] More

 • in